CharlotteOS-Deprecated/Catalyst/README.md

 ## Hardware Support

-- x86-64 implementation in progress
+- x86-64
-- Aarch64 support planned
+- Aarch64
-- UEFI and ACPI are required
+   - Required to meet the requirements for either SystemReady or SystemReady DeviceTree

 ## Building